 1.6 Right to Deal with Residents.
 Operator and its agents or representatives shall have the right to contact and deal directly with the Residents with respect to any of Operator's services, including without limitation promoting any additional Services to them, soliciting them as subscribers to the Services, charging and collecting fees for the Services, and disseminating information and materials regarding the programming and other services provided by Operator.
 Owner agrees that it will not market another provider's products and/or services related to or of a kind similar to the Services during the term of the Agreement and any renewals.
 The parties agree that the terms and conditions governing, and charges to be charged by Operator for, the Services shall be between the subscribing Resident and Operator, and Owner shall have no right to information regarding such provision of Services by Operator except as otherwise expressly provided herein.
-Owner assumes no responsibility for billing or for service charges for Individual Rate services contracted for directly by a Resident.
+Owner assumes no responsibility for billing or for service charges for Individual Rate Account services contracted for directly by a Resident.
 Credits, if any, for service interruption shall be granted to the Resident in accordance with the policies and tariffs, if applicable, of Operator and its agents.

+1.7 Competition Clause.
+The Services will be provided in material compliance and shall remain in material compliance with all applicable federal, state and local laws and regulations.
+Company agrees that its provision of the Services (including each component thereof) at the Property shall: (i) consist of the same or substantially similar services, function and features, and shall be of the same or substantially similar type, quality and speed as the services, functions, features and speed offered by Company in the Franchise Area, and (ii) shall be generally superior but not less than comparable to, and competitively priced with the services offered by competing companies.

 2. Obligations of Operator.

 2.1 Installation, Maintenance, Construction and Service Standards of System.
-Operator will install, at its expense, all passive and active facilities and equipment, other than Owner-provided facilities such as Existing Wire, necessary for the delivery of the Services to Residents at the Property (the "System"), subject to Owner's approval of the location for such facilities and equipment, such approval not to be unreasonably withheld or delayed; and provided, further, that Operator shall have the right to place its equipment and facilities at locations of its
+Operator will install, at its expense, all passive and active facilities and equipment, other than Owner-provided facilities such as Existing Wire, necessary for the delivery of the Services to Residents at the Property, subject to Owner's approval of the location for such facilities and equipment, such approval not to be unreasonably withheld or delayed; and provided, further, that Operator shall have the right to place its equipment and facilities at locations of its

 choice so long as operation of such equipment or